nicholasio/wp-central-posts-network/README.md

       else
          echo 0; //cant't add

-      die();
-}
+      die(); //Good practice finish ajax calls with die }
 ```
 If the ajax call echoes 1, then the post can be added, if not, it can't.
 You can use the before select filter instead a custom restriction if you want.
+The main difference to restrictions are that with the before select filter, the post is still shown for selection even it can't be added to a section.

 #### Cache ####
 WordPress Multisite is a heavy system and you may consider using a cache system if you have load issues.
-This plugins integrates with W3-Total-Cache and WP-Super-Cache (basically it flush the cache when the posts list of a given section changes).
+This plugins integrates with W3 Total Cache and WP Super Cache (basically it flushes the cache when the posts list of a given section changes).

 It also comes with a simple fragment caching system, this system will not speed up you site, but it will eliminate the aditional load added by the plugin.